bahaamandour1999/Superstore/README.md

 # Superstore
-Data Analysis for supersore using Excel
+Data Analysis for superstore using Excel